 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Read more about how to register for an Idaho Sales Tax Permit.
 After registering, a Seller’s Permit Number will be provided by the State Tax Commission.
 This number will be listed on the Sales Tax Resale Certificate.

 The Idaho State Tax Commission created the Sales Tax Resale or Exemption Certificate (Form ST-101) to document tax-free transactions.